mdhiebert/meta-minichess/README.md

 - Meta-learn hyperparameters across variable rulesets.

 ## Changelog

+*[11/07]* Refactor complete. gym-minichess initial implementation is also complete.
+Able to run a forked version of [muzero-pytorch](https://github.com/mdhiebert/muzero-pytorch) for out-of-the-box environment.
+Working on connecting existing environments with MuZero codebase.
+Seems to have an error running on Windows - will confirm.

 *[11/04]* Beginning the refactor.
 Pushed initital code for [gym-minichess](https://github.com/mdhiebert/gym-minichess).
 Will do this "bottom-up", starting with MiniChess implementation and build up.